Misterhex/WebCrawler/README.md

 MisterHex.WebCrawling
 =====================

-Lightweight web crawler which expose result as IObservable so that you can chain it with other Rx (Reactive Extension) operators.
+Lightweight web crawler which return result as IObservable<Uri> so that you can chain it with other Rx (Reactive Extension) operators.

 Usage
 <br />